galvestontx/Autonomous-Self-Administrative-Division/Notes-on-Coinage/Images/sovereign_credit_token.md

 - 7.57 KOI Currency Exchange Fee (73.23 NID)

-Note (Because neither currencies trade directly with the USD, 1:1 exchange will change occurred only for that specific transaction.
-The value will change based on the S.C.
+Note (Because neither currencies trade directly with the USD, 1:1 exchange would have occurred only for that specific instance or transaction.
+Any subsequent exchange value will reference the transaction and fluctuate based on the S.C.
 Function.